Lincoln UTC: Curriculum

-At Key Stage 4, the students study Two GCSE egivatent specialims a restricted set of GCSE: missing are any languages or any humanities.
+At Key Stage 4, the students study Two GCSE equivalent specialism a restricted set of GCSE: missing are any languages or any humanities.

+The Lincoln UTC offer a variety of A-Level, BTEC and T-Level courses for post-16 students; the curriculum looks to expand into new subjects in the next few years.

 Campus and facilities

 There are six science laboratories and eight engineering workshops.
 Scientific equipment available includes autoclaves, spectrometers, electrophoresis devices, spectrophotometers, laser cutters, milling machines, 3D printers and DNA extraction tools.

 Sponsors

 The UTC's principal partners are Siemens, the University of Lincoln and Lincoln College.
 With other partners including Branston, RAF, North Kesteven District Council, Great Plains, Cummins, RWE, Eminox, Luxus, James Dawson and Morgan Tucker.